August 8, 2025

 3. Be Specific: Select Only the Fields You Need

 If you only need the IDs of the posts (for example, to pass to another function), don’t fetch the entire post object for every result.
-This reduces the amount of data transferred from MySQL to PHP and lowers memory usage.
+This reduces the amount of data transferred from MySQL to PHP, thereby lowering memory usage.

 $args = [